St Mary's Church, Halifax

-St Mary's Church or St Marie's Church is a Roman Catholic Parish church in Halifax, West Yorkshire.
+St Mary's Church or St Marie's Church is a Roman Catholic Parish church in Halifax, West Yorkshire, England.
 It was built from 1836 to 1839.
 It is situated on the corner of Gibbet Street and Clarence Street, next to Burdock Way.
 It is the first Post-Reformation Roman Catholic church built in Halifax.

 History

 Construction

 In 1831, plans were drawn for the construction of a church and a fundraising campaign was started for it.
 On 20 September 1836, the foundation stone was laid.
 On 27 November 1839, the church was opened.
 However, on 18 October 1863, a storm caused part of the church to collapse.

 Reconstruction

 After the storm it was decided to repair and enlarge the church.
 On 8 October 1864, a new foundation stone was laid.
 The architect was Ralph Nicholson.
 The work included rebuilding the roof, arcades certain walls and adding a tower.
 The cost came to £2,000.
 Work continued up to 11 November 1865.